 5. Does the studio have the amenities you need?

-I’m not one of those people who “glow” after exercising, so if you’re anything like me then access to a fully functional shower and changing room is glorious and saves you a trip home.
+I’m not one of those people who “glow” after exercising, so if you’re anything like me then access to a fully functional shower and changing room is glorious, absolutely necessary and saves you a trip home.
+This way, you can hop straight from a yoga class to a fun food tour or Broadway show!
 Find out if the studio has lockers, showers, towels (some places will charge a dollar or so), shampoo/conditioner, blow dryers and so on.
 Some places even offer GHD hair straighteners: fancy.

 These are just a few things I look for when I’m traveling to a new place and don’t want to miss out on stepping on a mat.
 If you don’t make it to a yoga studio, don’t fret!
 Remember that yoga is more than asanas (poses) and there are a plethora of ways to incorporate yoga into your life, even when you’re on the road!